This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Instructions

-- In a large sauté or stir-fry pan, add extra virgin olive oil with minced garlic and bring to medium heat.
+- While the rice continues to cook, heat a large sauté pan or stir-fry pan, add the extra virgin olive oil with bell peppers and bring to medium heat.

-- Then add chicken with salt & pepper.
+- Once the bell peppers are soft, add the chicken, minced garlic, ginger, salt and pepper.
 Stir to combine.
-Cook 5 minutes, stirring frequently until the chicken is cooked through.
+Cook until the chicken is thoroughly cooked through stirring periodically.

-- Add soy sauce, bamboo shoots, water chestnuts & seasonings to the chicken pan.
-Stir and reduce to low while the rice cooks.
+- Add the soy sauce, rice wine vinegar, bamboo shoots and water chestnuts to the chicken.
+Stir and reduce to low cooking another 5-7 minutes or until the rice is ready.

 Stirfrys are such a great, healthy dinner.
 I love the water chestnut add!